 Interest in Possession Trusts

-- Can be used to provide for a spouse or partner.
+- Commonly used in will trusts to provide for a surviving spouse while protecting children’s inheritance.

 Family Trusts